The Banana Splits Movie: Plot

 Meanwhile, Rebecca and Jonathan are forced to participate in the show's obstacle course until Fleegle stabs Jonathan to death with a prop key and Drooper kills Rebecca by smashing her face in with a hammer.
 Harley, Zoe, and Parker meet the Banana Splits' creator Karl Ludwigson, who considers the animatronics' actions justified by the show's cancellation.
 Drooper brings Bingo for repair, and Karl gets distracted enough for the kids to escape and lock him in a cell.
 As they look for a way out, the kids come across Snorky and convince him to help them.
 Beth, Austin, Paige, and Poppy arrive at the workshop to ask Karl how to stop the Banana Splits, but he does not provide any information.

-The group hear music coming from a hatch in the floor and go down, where Poppy notices the mask of Hooty, an unused fifth animatronic.
+The group hears music coming from a hatch in the floor and go down, where Poppy notices the mask of Hooty, an unused fifth animatronic.
 She loses her sanity and puts on parts of the costume before killing Karl as revenge for Thadd's death.
-Beth, Austin, and Paige find the underground passage littered with the corpses of Doug, the studio's crew and the adult audience members, and discover Fleegle and Drooper are holding all the children hostage while performing gruesome variants of their acts, like burning Stevie's corpse and brutally killing Andy by ripping his limbs off.
+Beth, Austin, and Paige find the underground passage littered with the corpses of Doug, the studio's crew, and the adult audience members, and discover Fleegle and Drooper are holding all the terrified children hostage while performing gruesome variants of their acts, like burning Stevie's corpse and brutally killing Andy by ripping his limbs off.
 Snorky arrives and chains Harley, Zoe, and Parker, but secretly gives Harley the keys to free them.

 Beth and Austin manage to kill both Fleegle and Drooper while Parker guides all the children to the exit.
 Beth, Austin, and Harley meet up with Paige and Zoe.
-They are cornered by Bingo until Snorky appears and attacks him.
+Bingo corners them until Snorky appears and attacks him.
 Snorky kills Bingo before the latter fatally injures him during the fight.
-As the police and paramedics arrive to attend to the survivors, Austin and Paige start a relationship.
-Mitch, heavily injured, returns to seek forgiveness, but Beth demands a divorce.
-Mitch is then killed after a now-insane Poppy runs him over in a vehicle, with the animatronics in the back.
-While she drives and sings The Banana Splits theme song, Fleegle reactivates and laughs maniacally.
+As the police and paramedics arrive to attend to the survivors, Parker, reunited with her mother, decides to quit acting, and Austin and Paige start a relationship.
+Mitch, having survived being run over by Snorky but heavily injured, returns to seek forgiveness, but Beth punches him and demands a divorce.
+After some Paramedics leave with Mitch calling out that to them that they forgot him, he is then killed after a now-insane Poppy runs him over in a banana split vehicle, with the animatronics in the back.
+While she drives and sings The Banana Splits theme song and silently laughs, Fleegle suddenly reactivates and laughs maniacally.